viruscamp/babel-plugin-transform-imports/README.md

 ### Using regular expressions

-Sometimes you may enforce the same convention in all folder levels on the structure of your libraries.
-For achieving this dynamism, you may use regexp to cover all tranformations.
+Sometimes, you may wish to use regular expressions in your transformation (for example, to enforce the same convention in all folder levels on the structure of your library).

 .babelrc: